 - The OOA -- Celebrating 100 Years

 The Buckeye Osteopathic Physician is a quarterly magazine.
 It is distributed free to members as part of the dues.
 Non-members may purchase a subscription for $25 per year.
 The magazine publishes a variety of state and national medical news, including articles about osteopathic physicians in Ohio, Ohio University Heritage College of Osteopathic Medicine, Ohio Osteopathic Hospital Association facilities, legislative activities, and other information pertinent to DOs.
-Click here to see a recent issue of the Buckeye (this is a high quality resolution, so it may take extra time to load).
+Click here to see a past issue of the Buckeye.
 Members can view previous issues of the magazine by logging in to the "Members Only" section.

 The OOA distributes the OSTEOFACTS to its members by e-mail every other week.
 The newsletter provides up-to-the minute medical news, legislative alerts, reminders of important deadlines, legal advisories and more.
 Members can view the OSTEOFACTS archive by logging in to the "Members Only" section.
 Click here to see a Read a sample.

 A Second Voice, A Century of Osteopathic Medicine in Ohio

 Doctors of osteopathic medicine today practice side by side with allopathic doctors, employing the same diagnostic and curative tools of scientific medicine, with a difference.
 A Second Voice: A Century of Osteopathic Medicine in Ohio is the story of that difference.
 Focusing on the historical experience of a pivotal midwestern state, author Carol Poh Miller illuminates struggles common to osteopathic medicine nationwide as it fought to secure its place in American healthcare.